 Their long silky hair, adorable puppy dog eyes, and beautiful billowing tails are begging to be pet, touched, and snuggled!

-Why do Maltese’s love cuddling so much, who do they love to cuddle with and what about that small that percentage that don’t like to cuddle?
+Why do Malteses love cuddling so much, who do they love to cuddle with and what about that small percentage that doesn’t like to cuddle?
 Is it something their owners have done, or is it their personalities?
 Is there anything you can do to encourage your dog to cuddle with you?